mdribeiro/DeepCFD/README.md

 This is the script for the initial-attempt-quick-and-dirty implementation of using a CNN network to learn to make predictions of non-uniform steady state flows.

+The dataset is too big to be uploaded to GitHub.
+You can donwload it from here: https://drive.google.com/drive/folders/1v-7DQJWBp5QCm10HWZb5v7ua5_00Kt0V?usp=sharing

 The dataset contains CFD results of 961 simulations of a flow around a randomly shaped obstacle based on five original shapes (circular, square, forward/backward triangle, and diamond).
 The dataset is composed of files (Xs and Ys).
 Xs contains the input features (SDF, X, Y information) and Ys contains the output information (Velocity in X, Velocity in Y, and pressure).

 The Xs file contains 4 channels and but I'm ignoring the channel in dimension 1 because it didn't help much.
 I suggest you to do the same, at least for now.
 The first channel from the rest is the SDF (signed distance function) as in the Autodesk paper.
 The other 2 are spatial information (x and Y).